ARTICLE CATEGORIES

 Instructions

-1. Mix well (a blender might works best!) and add to a BPA-free squeeze bottle.
+• Mix well (a blender might work best!) and add to a BPA-free squeeze bottle.
 Store no more than a week in the fridge before using or replacing.
 Shake before use.

 4. Skin Moisturizers

-Water-based ingredients like lotions and creams are hard to duplicate in the home without more hard to come by ingredients, and what you can find in the story typically has mile-long lists of chemicals.
-As an alternative, we suggest and easy, in-home DIY, moisturizing body butter.
+Water-based ingredients like lotions and creams are hard to duplicate in the home without more hard-to-come-by ingredients, and what you can find in the store typically has mile-long lists of chemicals.
+As an alternative, we suggest an easy, in-home DIY, moisturizing body butter.

 Lotion-making techniques vary from simple to complex.
 Here’s an excellent starter DIY recipe from my good friend Jill at The Prairie Homestead.
 Simply combine a few ingredients: